 A deciduous tree to 25 m tall in the wild.
 Bark dark grey, somewhat smooth.
-Branchlets glabrous, purplish or greenish, turning greyish brown only after several years.
-Buds, subglobose to ovoid, with five to six pairs of imbricate scales, purplish brown.
-Leaves chartaceous to subcoriaceous, broadly pentagonal in outline, base subcordate to rounded, three to five lobed, 5–25 × 7–26 cm, lobes oblong to broadly ovate, apically abruptly acute to acuminate, margins entire, upper surface bright green, lower surface pale green, glabrous; petiole 4–14 cm long, green, glabrous, often grooved, broadest at base, exuding a milky sap when cut; autumn colours yellow.
+Branchlets glabrous, purplish or greenish, turning greyish-brown only after several years.
+Buds, subglobose to ovoid, with 5 to 6 pairs of imbricate scales, purplish-brown.
+Leaves chartaceous to subcoriaceous, broadly pentagonal in outline, base subcordate to rounded, 3 to 5 lobed, 5–25 × 7–26 cm, lobes oblong to broadly ovate, apically abruptly acute to acuminate, margins entire, upper surface bright green, lower surface pale green, glabrous; petiole 4–14 cm long, green, glabrous, often grooved, broadest at base, exuding a milky sap when cut; autumn colours yellow.
 Inflorescence terminal, corymbose, pendulous, many flowered.
-Flowers yellowish green, 5-merous, usually andromonoecious, pedicels short, glabrous, sepals oblong to ovate, emarginate at apex, petals longer than sepals, stamens eight, inserted in the middle or outside of the nectar disc.
+Flowers yellowish-green, 5-merous, usually andromonoecious, pedicels short, glabrous, sepals oblong to ovate, emarginate at apex, petals longer than sepals, stamens 8, inserted in the middle or outside of the nectar disc.
 Samaras 2.5 to 5.5 cm long, wings spreading obtusely to horizontally.
 Nutlets flattened.
-Flowering April to May, with or after unfolding leaves, fruiting in October.
+Flowering from April to May, with or after unfolding leaves, fruiting in October.
 (Krüssmann 1984; van Gelderen et al. 1994; van Gelderen & van Gelderen 1999; Xu et al. 2008).

 Distribution China South Anhui, Fujian, north western Guangdong, Guangxi, Guizhou, Hubei, Hunan, Jiangxi, Sichuan, Yunnan, Zhejiang